Dense matter in a holographic hard-wall model of QCD: Introduction

 This present paper is organized as follows.
-In section 2, our theoretical framework is introduced.
-Section 3 demonstrates some numerical results obtained by using the results in section 2.
-In section 4, we discuss physical interpretations, validities of our results, and outlooks of our study. {In the appendix, we give a brief review of the Hamilton-Jacobi equation, which is necessary to examine the QCD phase structure in the holographic model.}
+In Sec.
+II, our theoretical framework is introduced.
+Section III demonstrates some numerical results obtained by using the results in Sec.
+II.
+In Sec IV, we discuss physical interpretations, validities of our results, and outlooks of our study. {In the Appendix, we give a brief review of the Hamilton-Jacobi equation, which is necessary to examine the QCD phase structure in the holographic model.}

-\section{Homogeneous Ansatz}
+\section{Homogeneous ansatz}

-Let us start with the following action,
+Let us start with the following action:

 This theory is defined in a cut-off AdS$_5$ in the Poincar\'{e} patch with the metric given by